Luzifer/twitch-bot/wiki/Events.md

 - `channel` - The channel the event occurred in

+## `follow`

+User followed the channel.
+This event is not de-duplicated and therefore might be used to spam!
+(Only available when EventSub support is available!)

+Fields:

+- `channel` - The channel the event occurred in
+- `followed_at` - Time object of the follow date
+- `user_id` - ID of the newly following user
+- `user` - The login-name of the user who followed

 ## `giftpaidupgrade`

 User upgraded their gifted subscription into a paid one.
 This event does not contain any details about the tier of the paid subscription.